Shirosaaki/MyGlaGla/docs/README.md

 ## Description

-The glados project is split into two parts :

-* A LISP interpreter.
-It supports basic LISP functionalities including arithmetic operations, list manipulations, and function definitions.

-* A interpreter of this own programming language.
+A compilator of this own programming language.
 Us will call it TheShowLang (TSL).
 TSL is a simple language that supports variable assignments, arithmetic operations, and basic control structures.

 All code is written in Haskell.